 Do I Have Testicular Cancer?

-Men who develop lumps, swelling, or pain in their groin or scrotum may be worried they have testicular cancer.
-Here we describe the symptoms of testicular cancer and some other problems that may cause symptoms in this part of the body.
+Men who develop lumps, swelling, or pain in their groin or scrotum may worry they have testicular cancer.
+Here we describe the symptoms of testicular cancer and some other problems that could cause symptoms in this part of the body.
 We also include information on how to do a testicular self-exam for men who want to do so.

 This is not meant to be a complete guide to testicular symptoms, nor is it meant to give medical advice or replace the expertise and judgment of a doctor.
 If you notice any changes in your testicles, you should see a doctor so that the cause can be found and treated, if needed.

-The testicles are a part of the male reproductive system.
-They are also called the testes; one testicle is called a testis.
-In adult males, these 2 organs are each normally somewhat smaller than a golf ball.
+Testicles are a part of the male reproductive system.
+In adult males, these 2 organs are each normally a little smaller than a golf ball.
 They are contained within a sac of skin called the scrotum, which hangs beneath the base of the penis.

 - They make male hormones (androgens) such as testosterone.